ssardina-research/fond2allout/README.md

 $ pip install pddl
 ```

-The pddl system relies itself on the [lark](https://lark-parser.readthedocs.io/en/stable/) parsing library.
+The pddl system library relies itself on the [lark](https://lark-parser.readthedocs.io/en/stable/) parsing library.
+That library already handles the `oneof` construct.

-This repo extends pddl (in module [`fond2allout.pddl`](fond2allout/pddl)) to accept single files
-containing both the domain and the problem instance.
+The code in module [fond2allout/pddl](fond2allout/pddl) extends the pddl library to accept single files containing both the domain and the problem instance.

 ## Example runs